 Mashed potatoes are one of my family’s favorite comfort foods.
 It’s a really inexpensive way to make a great side dish, and we can easily make two separate batches to accomodate the food allergies that we have in the house!

 These parmesan rosemary mashed potatoes are super easy to make, and they are chock full of flavor.
-(Though Mr. Crunchy still doctors them up.
-I swear that boy is going to turn into garlic as much as he eats)

 To make this recipe allergy friendly, replace the parmesan with Vegan shaker parmesan and rice milk instead of the half and half and regular milk.
 We usually pull some from the boiled potatoes, make my daughter’s dairy free mashed potatoes, and then make the rest for the rest of the family.
 That way we can all enjoy the same meal together.

 These mashed potatoes are great for Thanksgiving, Easter, Christmas or just a regular family night dinner.

 What is your favorite way to make mashed potatoes?

 - 10 medium potatoes (cut into quarters with skins on)

 - 2 tablespoons fresh rosemary (finely chopped)+ one fulk stalk of rosemary

 - 1/4 cup half and half

 - In a large stock pot, boil water, garlic, and rosemary stalks and potatoes until potatoes are tender with a fork (approximately 10 minutes)